All Episodes

 The issue here is we have a failed educational system.

-I mean, well, let's flip the script for a second.
+Well, let's flip the script for a second.

 We talked about this a little bit yesterday.

-If we bring in a man and he identifies as a man who likes women who identify as women, and women who believe that it is their right to be able to go into certain establishments and take their clothes off and strip and do things on polls that some of us will never have the physical ability to do.
+If we bring in a man and he identifies as a man who likes women who identify as women and women who believe that it is their right to be able to go into certain establishments and take their clothes off and strip and do things on polls that some of us will never have the physical ability to do.

-And we think that we should have that now happen in kindergarten and library centers, and this should be an educational service so that we can expose them to the possibilities of alternative ways of living their life because maybe they're not aware of this.
+And this should be an educational service so that we can expose them to the possibilities of alternative ways of living their life because maybe they're not aware of it.

 Exactly.